pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     kubectl edit tc demo1 -n test1
     ```

-    Modify `spec.tikv.serviceAccount` to `tidb-backup-manager`.
-After TiKV Pod is restarted, check whether the `serviceAccountName` of TiKV Pod has changed.
+    Modify the value of `spec.tikv.serviceAccount` to `tidb-backup-manager`.
+After the TiKV Pod is restarted, check whether the `serviceAccountName` of the TiKV Pod has changed.

     > **Note:**
     >